abcdesktopio/docs/opsdocs/docs/common/3.0/multiplegroupsfeature.md

 desktop.hostPathRoot: '/tmp'
 ```

-On your host server, using a root account, create a file `humansfile`  with restricted access to member of `humans` group.
+On your host server, get a shell with as root account, create a file `humansfile`  with restricted access to member of `humans` group.

 ![createhumans file as root](img/createhumansfileasroot.png)